 Once completed, your doctor will evaluate all the data from your sleep study to determine your diagnosis.
 The evaluation process can sometimes take up to two weeks.
 Your doctor will then schedule a follow-up visit to discuss your results and the best treatment plan for you.

-To request an appointment with a PCCMA doctor to discuss a sleep-related problem, complete this online form or call us at (717) 234-2561.
+To request an appointment to discuss a sleep-related problem, complete this online form or call us at (717) 234-2561.